 Running Time (minutes): 138

-Description: After a lonely summer on Privet Drive, Harry returns to a Hogwarts full of ill-fortune.
-Few of students and parents believe him or Dumbledore that Voldemort is really back.
-The ministry had decided to step in by appointing a new Defence Against the Dark Arts teacher that proves to be the nastiest person Harry has ever encountered.
+Description: After a lonely summer in Privet Drive, Harry returns to a Hogwarts full of ill-fortune.
+Few of the students and parents believe him or Dumbledore that Voldemort is really back.
+The Ministry has decided to step in by appointing a new Defence Against the Dark Arts teacher that proves to be the nastiest person Harry has ever encountered.
 Harry also can’t help stealing glances at the beautiful Cho Chang.
-To top it off are dreams that Harry can’t explain, and a mystery behind something Voldemort is searching for.
-With these many things Harry begins one of his toughest years at Hogwarts School of Witchcraft and Wizardry.
+To top it off are dreams that Harry can’t explain and a mystery behind something Voldemort is searching for.
+With these many things, Harry begins one of his toughest years at Hogwarts School of Witchcraft and Wizardry.

 Stars: Daniel Radcliffe, Emma Watson and Rupert Grint

 And so the violent decline of the franchise begins.
 The story is mostly told rather well.
 I especially liked the humour this time, particularly the fireworks scene.
 A few things really bother me, though: it is mentioned that Cho betrayed the DA because of Veritaserum.
 So why did Harry forget all about her in the film world?
 Did he just decide over the summer she was totally useless or what?
 But wait, the team talked to a bereavement counsellor, so it’s all good.
 Also, the prophecy plot really is handled extremely clumsily, a terrible mistake given its importance.
 But wait, the centaurs have their own language, so it’s all good.
 At times, I didn’t really like Brendan Gleeson, Daniel Radcliffe and even Emma Watson’s performances.
 There’s just something dark, something… depressing and raw about this film that I can’t appreciate.